-We now consider the joint design of framing and signaling scheme.
-Formally, given an instance $\I = (\mu_0, u, v)$, the sender selects a framing $c \in C$ and a signaling scheme $\pi$ to maximize her own utility.
+We now consider the joint design of framing and signaling scheme: given an instance $\I = (\mu_0, u, v)$, the sender selects a framing $c \in C$ and a signaling scheme $\pi$ to maximize her utility $U(c, \pi)$.
 This is a \emph{strict} generalization of the standard Bayesian persuasion model, which is the special case where $C$ is a singleton set hence only the signaling scheme $\pi$ is a variable.
-As shown by Proposition \ref{prop:no_randomization} of Section~\ref{sec:context_only_optimization}, there is no benefit in randomizing over framings, so we will focus on deterministic framing henceforth.
+As shown by Proposition \ref{prop:no_randomization}, there is no benefit in randomizing over framings, so we focus on deterministic framing.

-The ability to design $\pi$ offers the sender more freedom as compared to the framing-only strategy.
-Indeed, a key challenge in the restricted framing-only case was the inability to interpret signals as obedient action recommendations.
-It turns out that for the design of joint strategy, it is without loss of generality to focus on action-recommending signaling schemes, as we show below (the proof is deferred to Appendix~\ref{appendix:joint}).
+The ability to design $\pi$ offers the sender more freedom as compared to framing-only optimization.
+Indeed, a key challenge in the restricted framing-only case was the inability to interpret signals as action recommendations.
+But for the design of joint strategy, it is without loss of generality to focus on obedient recommendation schemes, as we show below (the proof is in Appendix~\ref{appendix:joint}).

-\begin{observation} To compute the optimal joint framing-signaling strategy $(c^*, \pi^*)$, it suffices to consider signaling scheme $\pi$ with a direct signal space, i.e., $\Ss = \A$, in which each signal $a \in \A$ recommends an obedient action to the receiver. \end{observation}
+\begin{observation} To compute the optimal joint framing-signaling strategy $(c^*, \pi^*)$, it suffices to consider signaling scheme $\pi$ with a direct signal space, i.e., $\Ss = \A$, in which each signal $a \in \A$ makes an obedient action recommendation to the receiver. \end{observation}

 Observation \ref{ob:revelation_principle} allows us to restrict attention to the design of direct signaling schemes without loss of generality.
 This succinct representation gives rise to the following corollary about polynomial-time solvability under discrete framing space.
 The algorithm simply enumerates all possible $c\in C$, and for each $c$ computes the corresponding optimal signaling scheme via the standard Bayesian persuasion linear program \cite{dughmi_algorithmic_2016}. \begin{corollary} For a discrete framing space $C$, the optimal joint strategy $(c^*, \pi^*)$ can be computed in $|C|\cdot \mathrm{poly}( |\A|, |\Omega|)$ time. \end{corollary}